eclipse-sumo/sumo/docs/web/docs/FAQ.md

 i.e. if simulations where run with the option `<statistic-output value="stats.xml">/`, the command `tools/output/attributeStats.py *.stats.xml` will generate statistics on each of the attributes in the statistic-output file over all runs.

+The tool [attributeCompare.py](Tools/Output.md#attributecomparepy) can be used if the attribute of interest must be grouped.
+An example would be to obtain averaged traffic data for each individual edge and hour in an hourly [edgeData-output](Simulation/Output/Lane-_or_Edge-based_Traffic_Measures.md).
+The following command groups each of the traffic attributes by edge id and interval begin time:
+`tools/output/attributeCompare.py *.ed.xml -o output.xml -i id,begin

 ### How to simulate autonomous vehicles?

 All vehicles in SUMO are autonomous (in the sense of having their routes, speeds and lane changing decision controlled by a computer algorithm).